 Automotive Properties Real Estate Investment Trust (the "REIT") is an unincorporated, open-ended real estate investment trust existing pursuant to a declaration of trust dated June 1, 2015, as amended and restated on July 22, 2015 (the "Declaration of Trust") under, and governed by, the laws of the Province of Ontario.
-In connection with the formation of the REIT, one trust unit of the REIT (each, a "Unit") was issued for \$10.00 in cash on June 1, 2015 and subsequently redeemed for \$10.00 in cash following closing of the REIT's initial public offering on July 22, 2015 (the "IPO").
-From June 1, 2015 to July 22, 2015, the REIT had no operations or activity other than holding \$10.00 cash and an equivalent amount of equity.
-Accordingly, the information contained in these consolidated financial statements with respect to the period ended December 31, 2015 reflects commencement of operations as of July 22, 2015.
+The REIT was formed primarily to own income-producing automotive dealership properties located in Canada.
 The principal, registered and head office of the REIT is located at 133 King Street East, Suite 300, Toronto, Ontario M5C 1G6.
-The REIT's Units are listed on the Toronto Stock Exchange and are traded under the symbol "APR.UN".
+The REIT's trust units ("Units") are listed on the Toronto Stock Exchange and are traded under the symbol "APR.UN".

-893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, held an approximate 45% effective interest in the REIT as at December 31, 2016 (December 31, 2015 - approximately 55%), through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership").
+893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, held an approximate 38% effective interest in the REIT as at December 31, 2017 (December 31, 2016 - approximately 45%), through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership").
 The Class B LP Units are economically equivalent to, and exchangeable for, Units.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".